ppy/osu-wiki/news/2024/2024-08-19-the-followpoint-motion-the-ultimate-catcher.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-lvd" href="https://osu.ppy.sh/users/18152711">MegaMix</a></p>

-How do you feel after taking the #1 rank from [YesMyDarknesss](https://osu.ppy.sh/users/4158549), who had it for a huge while?
+How do you feel after taking the #1 rank from ::YesMyDarknesss::{ user-id=4158549 }, who had it for a huge while?

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/3885626" style="background-image: url('/wiki/shared/avatars/Motion.jpg')"></a>